chatbot-logo

 • Follow prescribed medications and avoid unnecessary over-the-counter drugs.

-If your SGOT and SGPT levels remain high for more than six months, or if you experience any liver-related symptoms, consult a specialist.
-Early intervention can help prevent serious liver complications.
+If your SGOT and SGPT levels remain elevated for more than six months or you experience symptoms like fatigue, jaundice, or abdominal discomfort, it’s essential to seek medical advice.
+Early diagnosis and treatment can help prevent severe liver complications.

 Recent Blogs